hongpham/Workshop-Protect-your-IoT-fleet/Lab 3 - Detect and react to compromised devices/README.md

 <img src="../images/snsdetect.png"/>

-You will need to create IAM role in advance.
+> You will need to create IAM role in advance.
 Make sure that the IAM role will need to grant permission for Device Defender to publish to this topic.
 Attach **AWSIoTDeviceDefenderPublishFindingsToSNSMitigationAction** managed policy to this role should be efficient.
+> Don't forget to subscribe your email to this new SNS topic so that you will receive an email when Device Defender finds a violation.

 Now you need to attach this security profile to a target.
 A target can be a thing, or a thing group.
 For simplicity, we will attach this security profile with **All things** for now.